chkpwd/diff2rss/README.md

 ## Overview

-Transform GitHub commits Atom feed into a format that highlights the actual code changes, allowing users to easily monitor updates in a traditional RSS reader like Feedly or InoReader.
+Transform GitHub commits into a format that highlights the actual code changes, allowing users to easily monitor updates in a traditional RSS reader like Feedly or Miniflux.

 ## Functionality